Complete Guide to the Selective Entry Exam in Victoria

 The 2026 VIC Selective Test will likely open in early February 2026, but nothing is confirmed yet.
 Best to keep a lookout on the VIC Government website closer to the actual date itself!

-📘 Exam Dates
+📘 Key Exam Dates for the Selective test

 The test dates for 2026 have not yet been released, but is likely to be in June 2026.
 Do keep a lookout on the government website for more accurate information when the time comes: